Factory Acts: Cotton Mills and Factories Act 1819

 The Cotton Mills and Factories Act 1819 (59 Geo.
-III c66) stated that no children under 9 were to be employed and that children aged 9–16 years were limited to 12 hours' work per day.
+3. c.
+66) stated that no children under 9 were to be employed and that children aged 9–16 years were limited to 12 hours' work per day.
 It applied to the cotton industry only, but covered all children, whether apprentices or not.
-It was seen through Parliament by Sir Robert Peel; it had its origins in a draft prepared by Robert Owen in 1815 but the Act that emerged in 1819 was much watered-down from Owen's draft.
-It was also effectively unenforceable; enforcement was left to local magistrates, but they could only inspect a mill if two witnesses had given sworn statements that the mill was breaking the Act.
+It was seen through Parliament by Sir Robert Peel; it had its origins in a draft prepared by Robert Owen in 1815 but the act that emerged in 1819 was much watered-down from Owen's draft.
+It was also effectively unenforceable; enforcement was left to local magistrates, but they could only inspect a mill if two witnesses had given sworn statements that the mill was breaking the act.

-An amending Act (60 Geo.
-III., c.
+An amending act, the Labour in Cotton Mills, etc. Act 1819 (60 Geo.
+3 & 1 Geo.
+4. c.
 5) was passed in December 1819.
 When any accident disabled a factory (as had just happened at New Lanark), night working in the rest of the works by those who had previously worked in the affected factory was permitted until the accident was made good.